— Sponsored post —

 This little chocolate covered snack is actually fresh curd, mixed with cocoa and coated in chocolate.
 Basically it is like having a handy snack-sized cheesecake in your lunch box!
 I really like it, it feels much lighter than a slice of actual cheesecake and it has a fresh tang from the curd.
 It is being listed in Sainsbury’s now, so let me know what you think if you try it.

 Disclaimer: sponsored post.
-I have been paid to produce content on behalf of Germanto, but all opinions expressed are based on my honest feedback of the product.
+I have been paid to produce content, but all opinions expressed are based on my honest feedback of the product.
 Sponsored posts help to keep the site going, so thank you for your support!